kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 3. Create a variable group called "DevelopmentBranch" and create the following variables:

-- WORKSPACE_NAME - The display name for the workspace.
 - USERNAME_OR_CLIENTID - The service principal's application/client id or universal provider name for the account.
 - PASSWORD_OR_CLIENTSECRET - The client secret or password for the service principal or account respectively.
 - TENANT_ID - The Tenant GUID.
 You can locate it by following the instructions <a href="https://learn.microsoft.com/en-us/sharepoint/find-your-office-365-tenant-id" target="_blank">at this link</a>.

 ![Create Variable Group](./images/automated-testing-create-variable-group.png)

-4. Save the variable group.
+1. Save the variable group.

 ![Save Variable Group](./images/automated-testing-save-variable-group.png)